What can DNA testing tell you about your ethnic origins? How can it be used to piece together your family history?

 This overview discusses key record collections for tracing African American ancestry, challenges and strategies for working with enslaved ancestors, and how DNA testing can help connect to African origins.

-This lecture will explain general concepts that pertain to Hispanic genealogy, discuss Hispanic immigration to and migration within the U.S., explain researching the homeland, recommend key must-have reference tools for anyone doing Hispanic research.
+This overview lecture explains concepts pertaining to Hispanic genealogy, key record collections, and must-have reference tools for anyone doing Hispanic research.

-This introductory lecture covers key U.S. records and strategies for identifying when and where your Mexican ancestors immigrated, and for identifying their hometown in Mexico.
-It will also provide an overview of the main Mexican record types available online for tracing those family lines further back in Mexico.
+This overview lecture covers key U.S. records and strategies for identifying when and where your Mexican ancestors immigrated, and for identifying their hometown in Mexico.
+It also reviews the main record collections for tracing those family lines further back in Mexico.